 This rich sauce is delicious over eggs, and it's a wonderful complement to holiday dishes such as asparagus.
 The beautiful rich color of our version comes from the rich golden yolks of our Regenerative Organic Pasture Raised eggs.
 The result is a sauce that's as much a treat for the eyes as it is for the palate.

 - 6 large Regenerative Organic Pasture Raised egg yolks*

 - 4 Tbsp. butter (or butter substitute of your choice)

 *There are several different ways to separate egg yolks, but we're partial to using our hands because it's quick and will let you separate several eggs quickly.
 Plus there's less risk of cracking the yolk than other methods (such as the eggshell method).

 - Separate egg yolks from the whites using your preferred method.
 Set whites aside and save them for use in another dish.

-- In a medium saucepan, gently melt the Buttery Spread over medium-low heat.
+- In a medium saucepan, gently melt the butter (or butter alternative) over medium-low heat.

 - Add egg yolks to the pan, whisking delicately to combine.